kavithaniwandi/kavithaniwandi/README.md

 ## About Me

 I’m an enthusiastic **Undergraduate IT Student** at **Sri Lanka Institute of Information Technology (SLIIT)** with a passion for creating impactful web and mobile applications.
-I thrive on exploring new technologies and turning ideas into real, usable software — whether it’s open-source, full-stack projects, or diving into the world of **Machine Learning**.
+I thrive on exploring new technologies and turning ideas into real, usable software, whether it’s open-source, full-stack projects, or diving into the world of **Machine Learning**.

 Currently, I’m sharpening my skills by building projects with **Flutter** and exploring the latest trends in software development.
 Collaboration excites me, so if you have an interesting idea or project, let’s connect!